 Since then I have been immensely privileged to have further studied under the expert guidance of Senior Teachers both in Britain and Pune and now teach Level 3 Classes at the Centre.

 Yoga has and continues to play a major part in my life and I hope to be able to disseminate some of the skills and enthusiasm which I have learnt from my many years of practice and membership of this unique yoga centre.

 I have been practising yoga since 2001 and practising Iyengar yoga since 2011.
 Since the first Iyengar yoga classes I attended, taught by Kate Hailston, I was hooked and wanted to learn more.

 On moving to Edinburgh a few years ago I joined the centre in Bruntsfield and, like many other students, it soon became my second home.
-I was taught by Julie Amers and Elaine Pidgeon who encouraged me to train to be a teacher.
-I did, tutored by Helen Graham, and achieved my Introductory Certificate in 2016.
+I was first taught by Elaine Pidgeon, Meg Laing and Julie Amers in Bruntsfield and when I expressed interest in teaching they encouraged me.

 Iyengar yoga is a wonderful discipline and life changing, impacting positively on all aspects of life.
 It is an immense privilege and joy to teach and help others start a new journey.